The Neil Archbold Memorial Travel Award and Medal

 - All supporting statements and endorsements must be obtained by the applicant prior to lodging the application.

-The winners will be selected by the Scholarships Subcommittee at its meeting in September each year.
+The awardees will be selected by the HDR Scholarships Committee at its meeting in September each year.
 Applicants will be notified of the outcome in September.

-Please read the Terms and Conditions (84 KB) of this award.
+Please refer to the terms and conditions (PDF, 85.1 KB) of award.